swiftlang/swift-evolution/proposals/0527-rigidarray-uniquearray.md

   /// geometric growth rate.
   ///
   /// If you pass a zero-length range as the `subrange` parameter, this method
-  /// inserts the elements of `newElements` at `subrange.lowerBound`.
+  /// inserts the elements of `items` at `subrange.lowerBound`.
 Calling
   /// the `insert(moving:at:)` method instead is preferred in this case.
   ///
-  /// Likewise, if you pass a zero-length buffer as the `newElements`
+  /// Likewise, if you pass a zero-length buffer as the `items`
   /// parameter, this method removes the elements in the given subrange
   /// without replacement.
 Calling the `removeSubrange(_:)` method instead is
   /// preferred in this case.